DhruTewa/Mini-Projects/README.md

 # Mini-Projects

-This repository contains the mini projects created while learning the concepts of Statistics, Machine Learning Algorithm and Machile Learning libraries. .
+This repository contains the mini projects created while learning the concepts of Statistics, Machine Learning Algorithm and Machile Learning libraries.
-It also contains the Data Science projects which I have done for self learning purpose.

 - ### Statistical Test :